rishabh1694/mvcnn_fewshot/README.md

 # mvcnn_fewshot
-This repo contains a working implementation of multi-view convolutional networks in few-shot setting.
-The dataset used is ModelNet40.
+-This repo is modified from https://github.com/wyharveychen/CloserLookFewShot -This repo contains a working implementation of few-shot learning for multi-view data using MVCNNs.
+-The dataset used is ModelNet40.
+-Run main.py to start the experiments.